mr-vaibh/project-templates/README.md

 # project-templates
 Various Framework templates which can save your DAY

-(browse through that goddamn branches)
+(browse through those goddamn branches)
 Feel free to use this sucker